texas-mcallen-mission/key-indicator-system/braindump.md

 ## updateDataSheet.js

 Contains all of the main dataFlow functions except refreshContacts and getLeadershipAreaData.

-These are:
+The biggest things to know are about object formatting, and the first is areaData.
+I have a convention/object format all throughout dataFlow (that I should have turned into a class but never did) which I called areaData.
+It's basically just an object returned by sheetData.getData(), but reformatted slightly. getData() returns a list of area objects - in other words, an object keyed by index number, whose values are area objects.
+In areaData format, it's instead an object keyed by area ID, whose values are those same area objects.
+(The area objects still include areaID as a property, which might seem redundant, but it makes things nicer.)
+That format makes it easy to combine these area objects.

+The second is missionData.
+It's a single variable, which I intended to be the storage container for all the various areaData objects - they would each get merged into missionData until it contained everything I needed.
+I didn't know it at the time, since SheetData hadn't been written yet (this is bien old code), but it's exactly the same format as an object returned by getData().

+In effect: Each of the "getFromSomeSheet" functions calls getData() on the sheet, reformats it into areaData format so it's easier to manipulate, maybe adds a few calculated fields, and returns the result.
+Then mergeIntoMissionData() takes it and merges it into the previous missionData, lining up by ID and adding anything new, changing it back into SheetData format along the way.
+Finally, since it's already in the right format, I just call insertData(missionData).
+Which by the way replaced an entire pushIntoDataSheet() function, originally as long as any of the others are, with not just a single line of code, but a single function call.

+So yeah.
+I'm pretty sure someone who's a lot smarter than I am has been helping us along.

+### Main dataFlow Functions

 - updateDataSheet - The main, overarching function.
 This calls all the others.
-- pullFormData - Converts Form Response sheet data into areaData format... almost.
-Names the result missionData, which is a list rather than an object literal.
+- pullFormData - Converts Form Response sheet data into areaData format, then into missionData format, giving our inital value of missionData.
 - refreshContacts - see importContacts.js
 - getContactData - Converts Contact Data sheet data into areaData format.
 - getLeadershipAreaData - Converts Contact Data sheet data into areaData format.
 See missionOrgData.js
-- mergeIntoMissionData - Takes two objects in areaData format and combines them.
-Any properties (key strings) in either one will be present in the output.
-In case of differing values for the same key, I believe one is overridden
+- mergeIntoMissionData - Takes missionData and an object in areaData format and combines them, returning the new missionData.
+Any properties in either parameter will be present in the output.
+In the case of differing values for the same key in the same area, an error is thrown.
-- pushToDataSheet
-- pushErrorMessages

-I have a convention/format all throughout dataFlow (that I should have turned into a class but never did) of using objects keyed by areaID instead of lists of areas.
-I called objects in that format "area data" objects.
+- pushErrorMessages - Unimplemented.
+Probably deprecated anyway in favor of scheduler.js, but not sure yet.

 ## errorDetection.js